kruthay/CleverJacksApp/README.md

-# Automatic App Landing Page
+# This Repo is Forked.

 **Create and deploy an iOS app landing page on GitHub Pages in only five minutes.**

 Designed for GitHub Pages for super easy set up.